Wall Street Analyst Initiated OPKO Health Inc. [OPK]. What else is Wall St. saying

 Conference call begins at 4:30 p.m.
 Eastern time today.

+OPKO Health Inc. represents 750.40 million in outstanding shares, while the company has a total market value of $904.08 million with the latest information.
+OPK stock price has been found in the range of $1.15 to $1.22.

-Compared to the average trading volume of 2.26M shares, OPK reached a trading volume of 3015623 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.25M shares, OPK reached a trading volume of 3121716 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 H.C.
 Wainwright have made an estimate for OPKO Health Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 15, 2022.
 The new note on the price target was released on January 24, 2022, representing the official price target for OPKO Health Inc. stock.
 Previously, the target price had yet another raise to $7, while Ladenburg Thalmann analysts kept a Buy rating on OPK stock.